-Auchrannie Resort comprises two 4 star hotels with 64 rooms, thirty 5 star self-catering luxury lodges, three restaurants, a shop and two leisure clubs with pools.
-Their latest addition is a 300sqm farmyard themed playbarn catering for children of all ages. .
+Auchrannie Resort comprises two 4 star hotels with 64 rooms, thirty 5 star self-catering luxury lodges, three restaurants, a shop, two leisure clubs with pools and a 300sqm farmyard themed playbarn catering for children of all ages.
+Al weathers covered!

 Reviewed by Gary

 Auchrannie is a mile north of Brodick pier and if you've brought your car with you (and why wouldn't you with such a fantastic island to explore) is a five minute drive from the ferry.
 If you've chosen to cross as a foot passenger then it's still within easy walking distance.
 If you let Auchrannie know when you book they'll provide courtesy transport from the ferry for you or just your luggage if you fancy exploring Brodick as you stroll towards the resort.